carbon-language/carbon-lang/libcxx/docs/UsingLibcxx.rst

 GCC does not provide a way to switch from libstdc++ to libc++.
 You must manually configure the compile and link commands.

-In particular you must tell GCC to remove the libstdc++ include directories using ``-nostdinc++`` and to not link libstdc++.so using ``-nodefaultlibs``.
+In particular, you must tell GCC to remove the libstdc++ include directories using ``-nostdinc++`` and to not link libstdc++.so using ``-nodefaultlibs``.

-Note that ``-nodefaultlibs`` removes all of the standard system libraries and not just libstdc++ so they must be manually linked.
+Note that ``-nodefaultlibs`` removes all the standard system libraries and not just libstdc++ so they must be manually linked.
 For example:

 .. code-block:: bash